-The Average Cost of a Website in 2021
+The Average Website Design Cost in 2023

 Depending on the size of your business, the complexity of your site, and whether or not it’s e-commerce, websites cost anywhere from $1,500 to $150,000.
 I know, that doesn’t narrow it down much.
 Let me elaborate…

-The Cost of a Small Business Website
+Website Design Cost of a Small Business Website

 If your website has under two dozen pages (not including individual blog articles), your website falls into the small business website category.
 Expect to spend anywhere from $2,000 for a very simple site or redesign using a template.
 For a more complex templated website, you might spend upwards of $10,000 for custom design elements, search engine optimized website copy, and strategic functionality or user experience upgrades.
 Informational websites with no online shop will be less expensive.
-Ecommerce websites will always be more expensive, as they require more functionality and optimization.
+E-commerce websites will always be more expensive, as they require more functionality and optimization.

 Additionally, you should budget $100–$200 per month for proper website maintenance (updating plug-ins etc.).
 Doing so will ensure your investment lasts for years and evolves to maintain functionality over time.